HughKeenan/project-game/README.md

 ## Credits
 + Django for providing the framework used to make the site.
 + Font awesome provided access to icons.
-+ Heroku providedfree hosting of the website.
++ Heroku provided free hosting of the website.
-+ jQuery provided tools to make standard HTML code look appealing.
++ Bootstrap enabled easy stling of the site.
++ jQuery helped with interactive elements
 + Coolors provided a platform to generate the color palette
 + Icons8 provided the favicon
 + Postgresql provided a free database
 + Responsive Viewer provided a platform to test website responsiveness
 + GoFullPage enabled the creation of free full web page screenshots
 + Favicon Generator provided a free platform to generate favicons
 + GameSpot.com, rockpapershotgun.com, kotaku.com, ign.com and pcgamer.com for providing text used in the threads